Telephone Number: 0400400997

-If you dog has eaten a toxic dose of chocolate look for vomiting, diarrhea or hyperactivity.
+If you dog has eaten a toxic dose of chocolate look for vomiting, diarrhoea or hyperactivity.
 More severe symptoms include an increase in the dog's heart rate, restlessness, muscle twitching and excessive panting.
-The results of too much chocolate may also be hyperthermia, muscle tremors, seizures, coma and even death.
+The results of too much chocolate may also cause muscle tremors, seizures, coma and even death.

 If you think your pet has eaten chocolate (even a small amount) you should contact your local vet as soon as possible for advice.

 Alcoholic beverages can cause the same damage to an animal's liver and brain as they cause in humans.
 The smaller the animal, the more deadly the effects can be.

 Walnuts and macadamia nuts are especially toxic.
 Effects can be anything from vomiting to paralysis to death.
 The effect can cause kidney failure, often leading to death.